apache/incubator-graphar/docs/libraries/cpp/examples/graphscope.md

-The time performance of *ArrowFragmentBuilder* and *ArrowFragmentWriter* in GraphScope is heavily dependent on the partitioning of the graph into GAR files, that is, the *vertex chunk size* and *edge chunk size*, which are specified in the vertex information file and in the edge information file, respectively.
+The time performance of *ArrowFragmentBuilder* and *ArrowFragmentWriter* in GraphScope is heavily dependent on the partitioning of the graph into GraphAr format files, that is, the *vertex chunk size* and *edge chunk size*, which are specified in the vertex information file and in the edge information file, respectively.